Transformer Interpretability Beyond Attention Visualization: Related Work

 A second class of methods, the {\em Attribution propagation} methods, are justified theoretically by the Deep Taylor Decomposition (DTD) framework~\cite{montavon2017explaining}.
 Such methods decompose, in a recursive manner, the decision made by the network, into the contributions of the previous layers, all the way to the elements of the network's input.
 The Layer-wise Relevance Propagation (LRP) method~\cite{bach2015pixel}, propagates relevance from the predicated class, backward, to the input image based on the DTD principle.
 This assumes that the rectified linear unit (ReLU) non-linearity is used.
-Since Transformers typically rely on other types of applications, our method has to apply DTD in a different way.
-Other variants of DTD include RAP~\cite{nam2019relative}, DeepLIFT~\cite{shrikumar2017learning}, and DeepSHAP~\cite{lundberg2017unified}.
-A disadvantage of these methods, is the class agnostic behavior observed in practice~\cite{iwana2019explaining}.
-Class specific behavior is obtained by Contrastive-LRP (CLRP)~\cite{gu2018understanding} and Softmax-Gradient-LRP (SGLRP)~\cite{iwana2019explaining}.
-In both cases, the LRP propagation results of the class to be visualized are contrasted with the results of all other classes, in order to emphasize the differences and produce a class dependent heatmap.
+Since Transformers typically rely on other types of applications, our method has to apply DTD differently.
+Other variants of attribution methods include RAP~\cite{nam2019relative}, AGF~\cite{gur2021visualization}, DeepLIFT~\cite{shrikumar2017learning}, and DeepSHAP~\cite{lundberg2017unified}.
+A disadvantage of some of these methods is the class-agnostic behavior observed in practice~\cite{iwana2019explaining}.
+Class-specific behavior is obtained by Contrastive-LRP (CLRP)~\cite{gu2018understanding} and Softmax-Gradient-LRP (SGLRP)~\cite{iwana2019explaining}.
+In both cases, the LRP propagation results of the class to be visualized are contrasted with the results of all other classes, to emphasize the differences and produce a class-dependent heatmap.
 Our method is class-specific by construction and not by adding additional contrasting stages.